lucadibello/in-house-greenhouse/README.md

 To manage the necessary information and actions, we have APIs available: for authentication, for the request headers, for the request itself, for the response to the request, for the greenhouse and finally for the sensors (greenhouse-iot\GreenCore\backend\src\main\java\backend\model\api).

 Finally, for the sensors we have classes (greenhouse-iot\GreenCore\backend\src\main\java\backend\model\sensor) that are used to work with the database to find the inherent data of a given greenhouse, so we have: the possible positions (Position.java), the types of sensors with their fields and the list of sensors (SensorList.java).

+## Personal thoughts

+Unfortunately, there were several delays with the shipment of certain essential greenhouse components, such as the Raspberry Pi 3 Model B+ and the shipment of a few sensors.
+These delays wasted a lot of useful time in the development of GreenCore (see Chapter 4.3).
+If they had arrived in time, the final product could have been more complete than the current version, offering all the features originally thought.

+The project was very ambitious, but this only spurred me on.
+Thanks to In-House Greenhouse I was able to further deepen my knowledge of this kind of technologies, which are very much in demand in today's working environment.
+The hardware part, where I actually had to connect the various components between them, was definitely the one that scared me the most since I've always developed software but (almost) never interfaced with hardware peripherals.
+In the end, however, I must admit that it was one of the most fun parts of the development of this project.